 For example, PMS, perimenopausal symptoms, changes in your period, depression, heart palpitations or flutters, weight gain, problems with blood sugar, male growth patterns (facial hair, chest hair, line of hair down your stomach to pubis), short-term memory problems, trouble recalling words are all signs that something hormonal may be happening.
 Your doctor is more likely to treat hormone imbalance problems with birth control pills, which worsen hormonal problems (and have serious health consequences for women that are minimized by doctors), or with surgery – which never addresses the hormonal imbalance and can severely worsen the hormonal imbalances.
 And when you express changes as a result of the medications or surgery, the doctor will tell you it isn’t the medication or surgery – when in fact it really is.
 (Dr. Elizabeth Lee Vliet, 2001)

 Did you know that there is not one doctor who specializes in regulating women’s hormones?
 Your gynecologist specializes in anatomical problems, not chemical ones.
 An endocrinologist, who is responsible for our body’s hormones (chemistry), doesn’t deal with female hormone problems – they’ll refer you to the gynecologist.
 The mood problems that arise with hormone imbalances will be treated by a psychiatrist.
-A psychiatrist won’t treat your hormone imbalance – they’ll just work with the moodiness; the fluctuations that happen in your body because you are female won’t be accommodated for either.
+A psychiatrist won’t treat your hormone imbalance – they’ll just work with the moodiness; the fluctuations that happen in your body because you are female, won’t be considered either.
 Your depression will be treated as though your mind was a male brain.
 Isn’t that crazy?
 And yet women with hormone imbalances can develop serious chronic health problems, such as heart disease, diabetes, chronic fatigue syndrome, major allergies, serious gynecological problems, and problems with cholesterol and high blood pressure.
 The consequences of this disconnection with women’s bodies have serious consequences for our health and lives!

 Responding to Your Surroundings